bernsteining/instaloctrack/README.md

 ## requirements

-sudo apt install chromium-chromedriver && pip install selenium requests
+sudo apt install chromium-chromedriver && pip install -r requirements

 ## How it works

 First, we retrieve all the pictures links of the account by scrolling the whole Instagram profile, thanks to selenium's webdriver.

-Then, for each picture link, we check if it contains a location in the picture description, and retrieve the location's data if there's one, and the timestamp.
+Then, we retrieve asynchronously (asyncio) each picture link, we check if it contains a location in the picture description, and retrieve the location's data if there's one, and the timestamp.

 * **NB:** Since 2018 Instagram deprecated its location API and it's not possible anymore to get the GPS coordinates of a picture, all we can retrieve is the name of the location.
 (If you can prove me that I'm wrong about this, please tell me!)